harzancs/note_lifestyle/README.md

-# zanapp
+# application "Book Life Style"

-A new Flutter project.
+A new Flutter project.Application on Android

 ## Getting Started